Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 If it looks like they will die, they get ex machina'd by the Hunter tribe that kill the remaining swines and offers help.
 Allusion to the fact that Daan is a former member.
 They are offered a place to stay and recover, and arrive at the tribe.

+If the party ends up not attacking the creatures and an animal handling commences, they may avoid combat altogether

 [[concept of exploration]], [[Bahath Animal Guide]]
 ###### [[Badawi Hunter Tribe]]